codenamezero6876/churn_predictor/README.md

 │   ├── raw/                        # Raw churn dataset
 │   ├── ingested/                   # Ingested data
-│   ├── processed/                  # Transformed churn dataset (ready to be used for ML and visualization) │   ├── train/                      # Training data
+│   ├── processed/                  # Transformed churn dataset (ready to be used for ML and visualization) │   ├── visual/                     # Data to be used for visual analysis │   ├── train/                      # Training data
 │   ├── testing/                    # Testing data
 │